CyVerse-learning-materials/pbvol3_rnaseq_tutorial/index.rst

     * - CyVerse account
       - You will need a CyVerse account to complete this exercise
       - |CyVerse User Portal|
-    * - Atmosphere access
+    * - Spreadsheet software
-      - You must have access to Atmosphere
+      - Software for editing spreadsheet data
-      - |CyVerse User Portal|
+      - User provided (e.g. Excel, Google Sheets, or Open Office)
-    * - Cyberduck
+    * - Cyberduck (optional)
       - Standalone software for upload/download to Data Store
       - |Download Cyberduck|